The Bankrate promise

-If your business carries more debt (say, in loans or small-business credit cards) than assets, it’s in the red.
+If your business carries more debt (say, in loans or credit card debt) than assets, it’s in the red.
 And if you own more than you owe, it’s in the black.
 In either case, you’ll want to be in a forward-moving position, using this season’s sales either to reduce debt or to boost profits.

 It’s also crucial to become and remain financially organized, especially during the chaotic holiday sales season.
 Accounting software such as QuickBooks can put you on track.
 With it, you can stay on top of accounts receivable (money owed to you), accounts payable (the amount you need to pay vendors or suppliers), available cash and the amount you need to make payroll.

-Liz H. Kelly of Goody PR, a public relations firm specializing in small businesses, says this is not the time to DIY your bookkeeping if you’ve never done it yourself.
+Liz H. Kelly of Goody PR, a public relations firm specializing in small businesses, says holidays are not the time to DIY your bookkeeping if you’ve never done it yourself.